OpenDosimeter/OpenDosimeter/hardware/README.md

 # Hardware

-This hardware file contains the schematic and PCB design files needed to manufacture the OpenDosimeter board.
+This hardware folder contains the schematic and PCB design files needed to manufacture the OpenDosimeter board.
 Our design leverages a LYSO scintillation crystal and SiPM (silicon photomultiplier).
 ## Components

 ### OpenDosimeter PCB